-- Students must be currently enrolled at Southern Union with a minimum cumulative GPA of 2.0. - c.
-Students must be planning to return to Southern Union the next term after the transient status. - d.
-Requests should be made at least one week prior to need. - e.
+e.
 Requests may be denied for students who have a financial or other obligation to the college.
-It is the student's responsibility to have an official transcript forwarded to the Admissions Office at Southern Union after completing courses at another institution.
+It is the student's responsibility to have an official transcript forwarded to the Admissions Office at Southern Union after another institution.
 Course credit earned as a transient student does not influence Southern Union cumulative GPA.